 - Results: sometimes called "findings" -- what was learned through the study -- usually appears as statistical data or as substantial quotations from research participants

 - Discussion: sometimes called "conclusion" or "implications" -- why the study is important -- usually describes how the research results influence professional practices or future studies

 For additional help in deciding if you have a research article, see How to Evaluate Your Article Search Results in 5 Minutes

 You may also wish to try a specific concept term in your database searching.
 Results will vary because each database uses a slightly different vocabulary.

-To find empirical articles in PsycINFO:
+To find experimental research articles in PsycINFO: